Langley Steinert Sells 31,098 Shares of CarGurus, Inc. (NYSE:CARG) Stock

-CarGurus, Inc. (NYSE:CARG) major shareholder Langley Steinert sold 31,098 shares of CarGurus stock in a transaction dated Tuesday, June 29th.
-The stock was sold at an average price of $26.99, for a total transaction of $839,335.02.
-Large shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.
+CarGurus, Inc. (NYSE:CARG) major shareholder Langley Steinert sold 31,098 shares of the stock in a transaction on Friday, June 25th.
+The shares were sold at an average price of $27.39, for a total value of $851,774.22.
+Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Langley Steinert also recently made the following trade(s):